acolomba/blackvuesync/README.md

 A cloud-enabled [BlackVue](https://www.blackvue.com/) dashcam must be connected via Wi-Fi to the local network with a _static_ IP address.

 The dashcam must be kept powered for some time after the vehicle is turned off.
-This also lets the dashcam record events while parked.

 BlackVue offers these accessories to draw power from the vehicle for a configurable amount of time:

 * [Power Magic EZ](https://blackvue.com/?post_type=wc_product_tab&p=121481): Plugs into the OBD port.
 * [Hardwiring Kit](https://blackvue.com/product-category/add-ons/hardwiring-kit/): Plugs into the fuse box.